gieseke/bufferkdtree/docs/examples.rst

 .. admonition:: Performance

-    The performance might depend on the particular OpenCL version Nvidia driver.
-For instance, we observed similar speed-ups (per device) with a weaker Gefore GTX 770 given CUDA 5.5 and Nvidia driver version 319.23.
+    The performance might depend on the particular OpenCL version and on the particular Nvidia driver that are installed.
+For instance, we observed similar speed-ups (per device) with a *weaker* Gefore GTX 770 given CUDA 5.5, OpenCL 1.2, and Nvidia driver version 319.23.

 .. admonition:: Tree Construction